zacstewart/tech404logs/README.md

 `@indexbot` to your channel to add it to the index.
 It listens in the channel and logs messages in real time, so it cannot index past content.

-## Installation

-    $ gem install tech404-index

 ## Usage

-You need to have a database created and put in the `DATABASE_URL` environment variable. you also need a Slack API token.
-Create a bot integration, and put the token in the `SLACK_TOKEN` environment variable.
+You need the following environment variables defined:

+* `DATABASE_URL`: A PostgreSQL database URL, e.g. `postgres://localhost/tech404logs`
+* `SLACK_TOKEN`: Crate a bot integration and store the token in this variable.
+* `HOME_CHANNEL`: The main channel, which will be shown at the root path.
+Do not include the # hash mark.
+Usually "general."
+* `WEB_DOMAIN`: The domain and port (if other than 80) that the web app is accessible on.
+This is used to redirect requests to non-canonical domains.
+  (e.g. to the herokuapp.com domain rather than your own domain).
+In development it may be `localhost:5000`.

 Run the indexing robot: